magborresen/website-hugo/content/projects/8th-semester/index.md

 $$P_r = \frac{P_t G_t G_r \lambda^2 \sigma}{(4\pi)^2 R^4 L_a(R)}$$

-Where $$P_t$$ is the transmitted power, $$G_t, G_r$$ is gains of the transmitter and receiver, $$\lambda$$ is the wavelength of the carrier, $$\sigma$$ is the RCS, $$R$$ is the distance and $$L_a(R)$$ is an attenuation factor determine by wavelength, media and altitude.
+Where $P_t$ is the transmitted power, $G_t, G_r$ is gains of the transmitter and receiver, $\lambda$ is the wavelength of the carrier, $\sigma$ is the RCS, $R$ is the distance and $L_a(R)$ is an attenuation factor determine by wavelength, media and altitude.
 This factor can be read of a figure in many rader theory books such as Fundamentals of Radar Signal Processing by Mark A Richards - I would recommend this books to anyone interested in learning more about radar theory and the signal processing aspect.

 For the RCS we found a figure of some common DJI commercial drones in a NATO paper - [Drone RCS Statistical Behaviour](https://www.sto.nato.int/publications/STO%20Meeting%20Proceedings/STO-MP-MSG-SET-183/MP-MSG-SET-183-04.pdf).

 So we can quickly see from the equation that the received signal strength will decrease very rapidly the further the target is from the observation point.
-In our implementation we've assumed, so far, that antennas are isotropic (even the they are wildly directional) and that the gains are optimal at $$1$$.
+In our implementation we've assumed, so far, that antennas are isotropic (even the they are wildly directional) and that the gains are optimal at $1$.
 Thus we can use the to determine the maximum distance that we can detect and track a target from

 $$R_{max} = \sqrt[4]{\dfrac{P_t G_t G_r \lambda^2 \sigma}{(4\pi)^3 S_{min} L_a(R)}}$$

-Where $$S_{min}$$ is the minimum detectable signal power before the signal is just lost in noise in the receiver.
+Where $S_{min}$ is the minimum detectable signal power before the signal is just lost in noise in the receiver.
 There are also influence from the earths surface and curvature that can be implemented into the mathematical model.
 For example the signal can hit the ground and be reflected from there onto the target and back to the receiver.
 This would increase the observed delay between transmission and reception.
 However we have not considered that for this project.
-Which means that $$S_{min}$$ will be defined by the SNR in the receiver.
+Which means that $S_{min}$ will be defined by the SNR in the receiver.

 ## Radar Modulation

 So in order to actually use the theories we just discussed in relation to the radar equation in practice, we first need to send out a signal.
 The modulation could either be a continous wave (CW) waveform were we either use no modulation, use frequency modulation, or phase modulation.
 The other way we can go is to send out a series of pulses, basically turning the transmitter on and of, usually very fast.
 Here we can either stick with the pure pulse, or we can start using modulation inside the pulse.
 As with CW we can use frequency or phase modulation.
 For ranging and angle estimation purposes, we often use a Frequnecy modulated Continous Wave Radar (FMCW).
 The name can be a little devious, because what we are acuatlly doing is sending out a series of pulses with frequency modulation.
 The total series of pulses is called a frame.

-An FMCW radar will over a period of a pulse, linearly change the frequency of the signal from $$f_{min}$$ to $$f_{max}$$.
+An FMCW radar will over a period of a pulse, linearly change the frequency of the signal from $f_{min}$ to $f_{max}$.
 When receiving the signal after it having bounced of the target, we will use a mixer in order to mix the original signal with the time delayed received signal.
 This is shown in the image below.

 The FMCW Radar uses a Fourier Transform on the received signal in order to determine